-Once a student has had a psycho-educational assessment, demonstrating that they have met the criteria for an identification of a Developmental Disability, they are eligible to receive support through School to Community Services.
+Once a student has had a psycho-educational assessment, demonstrating that they have met the above criteria for an identification of a Developmental Disability, they are eligible to receive support through School to Community Services.
 The Special Education Program Coordinator for School to Community Services at Educational Services should be contacted for a discussion regarding the identification process and the availability of services.
 Following this discussion, principals may move forward with the formal identification process.

-Depending on the student's strengths and needs, a full range of placement options are provided throughout the system and may vary from school to school.
-Placement can range from regular class with indirect support to special education class full time.
+Depending on the student's strengths and needs, placement can range from regular class with indirect support, regular class with resource assistance, regular class with withdrawal assistance, special education class with partial integration and special education class full time.